 The Anti-Aversives Animal Behavior Professional

 An anti-aversives professional is committed to the positive approach, not an approach based on "balanced" (indicates aversives are used), "pack leader," or "dominance" type beliefs and misconceptions.
-The "consequences" an anti-aversives fearful dogs professional provides are keeping the dog safe and protected, helping the animal feel safe and protected, and providing positive reinforcement and conditioning since this is what evidence-based research and practice have shown will continue to improve behavior and well-being.
-An expert behavior & training professional understands that, especially for fearful dogs, consequences do not need to be aversive, nor should they be, and such a behavior & training professional does not need or choose to implement aversive consequences in order to help an animal, least of all in order to help a fearful animal.
+The "consequences" an anti-aversives fearful dogs professional provides are keeping the dog safe, protected, and happy, helping the animal feel safe and protected, and providing positive conditioning since this is what evidence-based research and practice have shown will continue to improve behavior and well-being.
+An expert behavior & training professional understands that consequences do not need to be aversive, nor should they be, especially for fearful dogs and other scared animals, and such a behavior & training professional does not need or choose to implement aversive consequences in order to help an animal, least of all in order to help a fearful animal.

 While it is impossible to be truly "fear free" since fear is an emotion of the animal in treatment and cannot be fully controlled by the human practitioner, The Fearful Dogs Project further believes that some practices still commonly taught and accepted are not actually "fear free"practices.
 For example, restraining an animal rather than implementing cooperative care and handling will almost always result in fear in the animal, since to restrain is to force, and being forced, especially physically, is very likely to result in fear in the restrained animal.
 Therefore, except in the case of 'life and limb' emergencies, even small aversives such as restraint should be avoided.
 There are many other examples like this; if you'd like to learn more, consider our Fear Abatement Mastery certification program.